This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 - Large (long) footprint

-Water rowers are still indoor rowers.
+Water rowers are stationary rowing machines even though the name might be a little confusing.
 They just have the fan blades in a water reservoir to create resistance.

-Water rowers are generally quieter than air rowers while also giving a water sound that many people might prefer.
-It gives you a more natural feeling like you’re actually on water.
+Water rowers are generally quieter than air rowers because they don’t actually move air that brings noise to your ears.
+All you hear is the sound of the chain and some water sloshing in the reservoir, which is actually pretty relaxing.
+Water resistance gives you a more natural feeling like you’re actually on water.
 Ok, when you open your eyes it’ll be clear you aren’t but for some it might help.

 You’re basically moving a fan blade through water.
 This actually gives you a bit more options for influencing resistance than with an air rower.
-The dynamic resistance that goes up with speed is quite similar to with an air rower.
+The dynamic resistance that goes up with speed is quite similar to with an air rower so you’ll never run be stronger than your rower.

 However, you can also influence the amount of water in the reservoir.
 Water gives more resistance than air.
 So how much water you put in the reservoir has an impact on the resistance.
 More water means more resistance.